 Where and When

 Nankin Lake is located in Livonia, Michigan along the Middle Branch of the Rouge River.
-Project design began in 2016 with construction starting in the spring of 2022 and an anticipated completion date of 2023.
+Project design began in 2016 with construction starting in the spring of 2022 and was completed in the summer of 2023.

 Conditions Before Restoration